Why is subscription commerce and recurring billing so popular as a business model?

 By stepping into the recurring billing arena, businesses across many different industries have been expanding their customer base and improving their fiscal health.

-Now, the customer expects to be the central point in a subscription purchase and they have been primed to expect improvements throughout the relationship with a vendor.
-If they don’t see tangible proof of beneficial outcomes they will churn.
+Now, the customer expects to be the central point in a subscription purchase and they've been primed to expect improvements throughout the relationship with a vendor.
+If they don’t see tangible proof of beneficial outcomes they'll churn.

 Subscription commerce can be the fast track to business success.
-Make sure your subscription management process remains strong with a solid focus on the customer experience along with checks and balances to ensure continued satisfaction while reducing churn.
+Make sure your recurring billing and subscription management process remains strong with a solid focus on the customer experience along with checks and balances to ensure continued satisfaction while reducing churn.